InfraVeritas Energy InfraVeritas Energy

 Built, Not Promised

 This is not a concept deck.
-The full pipeline runs today on Ethereum's Sepolia testnet, with results visible on a live public dashboard and the source code openly published.
+The full pipeline runs today on Ethereum's Sepolia testnet, with results on a live public dashboard and the source code openly published.

 End-to-end pipelineEdge device → aggregator → contract → dashboard